Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

 #### Prerequisites

-- The basic settings of the workflow are defined and the workflow editor is displayed, see [Define the workflow basic settings](#define-the-workflow-basic-settings).
+- The basic settings of the workflow have been defined and the workflow editor is displayed, see [Define the workflow basic settings](#define-the-workflow-basic-settings).

-- At least one transition is created, see [Create a transition](#create-a-transition)
+- At least one transition has been created, see [Create a transition](#create-a-transition)

 #### Procedure